werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

 LLDB has a very powerfull built-in expression evaluator, powered by Clang.
 It can handle almost any valid C++ as well as perform function calls.
 But the downside of this power is poor performance, especially for large programs with lots of debug information.
 This is not as critical for interactive use, but doesn't work well for implementing IDE integrations.
 For example, [Stadia debugger for Visual Studio](https://github.com/googlestadia/vsi-lldb) evaluates dozens and hundreds of expressions for every "step", so it has to be fast.
 Nobody likes slow debuggers!

 This is where [lldb-eval](https://github.com/google/lldb-eval) comes in.
 It's a library for evaluating C++ like expressions in the debugger context, built with performance in mind.
-It's designed around `LLDB`'s and uses bits some of `Clang` for expression parsing.
-The API is very similar to `LLDB` and in many cases `lldb-eval` can be used as a drop-in replacement.
+It's designed around LLDB, has very similar API and in many cases `lldb-eval` can be used as a drop-in replacement.
 The rest of this post is about the library architecture and design decisions behind it.

 `lldb-eval` is open-source and available on GitHub -- <https://github.com/google/lldb-eval>.